 You don’t!
 But if you are under 18 you need a parent or legal guardian to sign your application for you.
 Check out the information on cover for Ducklings here.

-You can arrange cover for workshop/teaching of the following activities as an extension with effect from 1 July 2014: Acrobats, Aerial Performers, Angle Grinding, Bed of Nails, Fire Acts, Parkour, Sword Swallowing and Own Body Piercing.
+You can arrange cover for workshop/teaching of the following activities through the High Risk Teaching extension: Aerial Performers, Angle Grinding, Bed of Nails, Fire Acts, Parkour, Sword Swallowing and Own Body Piercing.

 This will leave Cooking Demonstrations and Roller Skating/Skateboarding as the only approved performing activities which members cannot be covered for teaching and workshops under the Duck for Cover Public Liability policy.